+The mean HC values have been adjusted to remove a systematic offset in the measurements.
+This offset, restricted to the HC channel, has been reported in previous CRC reports.
 The offset is calculated by computing the mode and means of the newest model year vehicles, and assuming that these vehicles emit negligible levels of hydrocarbons, using the lowest of either of these values as the offset.
 The offset adjustment subtracts this value from all of the hydrocarbon data.
-For the 2014 Chicago data this process was done twice, once on the first three days of measurements and then again on the last three days of measurements.
+For the 2016 Chicago data this process was done using all eight days of measurements.
 Since it is assumed that the cleanest vehicles emit little hydrocarbons, this approximation will only err slightly towards clean because the true offset will be a value somewhat less than the average of the cleanest model year and make.
-Using this approach to correct for water vapor interference should be valid in adjusting the means for the last three days but will overcorrect vehicles that are fully warmed up and have dry exhaust systems and will undercorrect those with water vapor interferences.
+Unless otherwise stated, the analysis of the HC measurements in this report uses the offset adjusted data.